 Recreation has been identified by Council as a high priority through Council's goals and the strategic plan.

-Program experiencing a MINIMAL increase in demand of 1% to 4% We have added several adult programs which include outdoor fitness classes, mt. biking, wellness programming, karate, ballet etc.
+Program experiencing a MINIMAL increase We have added several adult programs which include outdoor fitness classes, mt. biking, wellness programming, karate, ballet ect